stephanie-K/practitioner-stories/_docs/SD-work-contributions/challenges.md

  <summary>Service design is just UX</summary>
  <ul>
     <li>I was quite of candid earlier in one of my answers about the de-evolution of service design into a lot of workshops and stuff. [...].
 I guess I’ve got onto places where they’ve been like, we’ve already done this before, [or] we’ve done the SAtSD and it didn’t work.
 And I was like, ‘well, tell me what you did’, and ‘we run this workshop, we held this workshops with young people, and we did this’ and I was like ‘what did you design?’
 Did you have any interaction designers with you?
 Was there any developers to help?
 I think SD is sometimes is too focused on the UX, the sexy thing, and it is not reeling down to...
 Like a lot of our work is actually really dull.
 The kind of... well it’s not dull, we can tell a good story about it, but you know</li>
-    <li>a service isn’t just the user experience, which is where service design unfortunately lays most of its stuff.
+    <li>A service isn’t just the user experience, which is where service design unfortunately lays most of its stuff.
 There’s full-stack service design, so there’s all these things that are beneath the surface, that power... design decisions, accidentally, that make up the experience, and that’s like policy design, financial models, procurement, technical stack decisions, organisational charts... they are all designs, and I think that often forgotten [...] full-stack service design, is a nice way of seeing the world, of helping anybody in the organisation see they are part of the user experience.
 Even if you work in the, you know, procurement team, you make decisions around procurement, technology...</li>
  </ul>
  </details>
   <details>